MYTEE-MITE/Green_John_CIS393_Project1/README.txt

 Thanks for the help last Monday, I gave this assignment as much time as I could, but I had 3 different semester-long assignments all due towards the end of April (one of which involved organizing an annual Peoria-wide event) and I couldn't allocate as much time as I wanted to with this assignment.
+That said, the site does everything I planned for it to do since project 1 and everything present is functional (apart from the comment boxes, which were mainly for show).
+Thanks again for your help and understanding!